evanthegrayt/cdc/README.md

 You can then manually push directories onto the stack with `-u`.
 If you have `CDC_AUTO_PUSH` set to `true`, you can still `cdc` to a directory and not push it to the stack with the `-U` option.
 See [options](#options) below.
+Using `-w` only prints a directory path and does not push anything onto the history stack.

 ### Colored Output
 You can enable/disable colored terminal output, and even change the colors, by